akylasstrat/wind-forecast-missing-data/README.md

-# Adaptive Robust Optimization for Energy Forecasting with Missing Data
+# Learning Data-Driven Uncertainty Set Partitions for Robust and Adaptive Energy Forecasting with Missing Data

 This repository contains the code to recreate the experiments of

 ```
 @unpublished{xxxx,
-TITLE = {{Adaptive Robust Optimization for Energy Forecasting with Missing Data}},
+TITLE = {{Learning Data-Driven Uncertainty Set Partitions for Robust and Adaptive Energy Forecasting with Missing Data}},
-AUTHOR = {Stratigakos, Akylas and Andrianesis, Panagiotis and Kariniotakis, Georges}}
+AUTHOR = {Stratigakos, Akylas and Andrianesis, Panagiotis}}
 ```

 which is available [here]().

 ### Abstract

-Short-term energy forecasting is critical for the near real-time operation of low-carbon power systems.
-Equipment failures, network latency, cyberattacks, may lead to missing feature data operationally, threatening forecast accuracy, resulting in suboptimal operational decisions, and driving system costs and risk.
+Short-term forecasting models typically assume the availability of input data (features) when they are deployed and in use.
+However, equipment failures, disruptions, cyberattacks, may lead to missing features when such models are used operationally, compromising forecast accuracy, and resulting in suboptimal operational decisions.
-In this work, we leverage adaptive robust optimization and adversarial machine learning to develop forecasting models whose parameters adapt to the \hl{available features, trained by minimizing the worst-case loss due to missing data}.
-Considering both linear and neural network-based forecasting models, we combine linear decision rules with a novel algorithm for learning data-driven uncertainty set partitions, enabling model parameters to be a linear, a piecewise constant, or a piecewise linear function of available features.
+In this work, we use adaptive robust optimization and adversarial machine learning to develop forecasting models that seamlessly handle missing data operationally.
-Notably, our adaptation methods do not make assumptions about the missing data, do not require access to training data with incomplete observations, and are suitable for real-time operations under stringent time constraints.
+We propose linear- and neural network-based forecasting models with parameters that adapt to available features, combining linear adaptation with a novel algorithm for learning data-driven uncertainty set partitions.
+The proposed adaptive models do not rely on identifying historical missing data patterns and are suitable for real-time operations under stringent time constraints.
-We examine the efficacy of our proposed adaptation methods in a comprehensive application of short-term wind power forecasting, using spatiotemporal data from adjacent wind power plants and considering forecast horizons from 15 minutes to 6 hours ahead.
-The results show that our proposed adaptation methods significantly outperform the industry gold standard impute-then-regress benchmark, with an average improvement of over 20\% across all forecast horizons.
+Extensive numerical experiments on short-term wind power forecasting considering horizons from 15 minutes to 4 hours ahead illustrate that our proposed adaptive models are on par with imputation when data are missing for very short periods (e.g., when only the latest measurement is missing) whereas they significantly outperform imputation when data are missing for longer periods.
+We further provide insights by showcasing how linear adaptation and data-driven partitions (even with a few subsets) approach the performance of the optimal, yet impractical, method of retraining for every possible realization of missing data.

 ---